filecoin-project/lotus-docs/content/en/docs/set-up/install.md

 ---
 title: "Install"
 description: "This guide covers how to install the Lotus applications and launch a Lotus Node.
-This guide covers installing lotus, lotus-miner, and lotus-worker to your computer, and then runs through setting up a Lotus node."
+This guide covers installing lotus, lotus-miner, and lotus-worker to your computer, and then runs through setting up a Lotus node.
+We will not be starting the Lotus miner in this section."
 lead: "This guide covers how to install the Lotus applications and launch a Lotus Node.
-This guide covers installing lotus, lotus-miner, and lotus-worker to your computer, and then runs through setting up a Lotus node."
+This guide covers installing lotus, lotus-miner, and lotus-worker to your computer, and then runs through setting up a Lotus node.
+We will not be starting the Lotus miner in this section."
 draft: false
 menu:
     docs: